abdreams/CompetitiveProgramming/README.md

-Sure, I'll modify the `RebalancePortfolio` component to handle the new data format.
-Specifically, I'll update the data fetching logic to parse the `allocation` object and render the table with `stockSymbol` and `percentAllocated`.

-Here's the updated code:
+Sure, I will modify the `handleAccept` function to send the data back to the backend in the same format as the response.
+Here is the updated code:

 ```jsx
 import React, { useEffect, useState } from 'react';